Includes electronic editions of hundreds of large and small U.S. newspapers and titles worldwide.

 World History in Video is a wide-ranging collection of critically acclaimed documentaries that allow students and researchers to explore human history from the earliest civilizations to the late twentieth century.
 The video content offered here is truly global in scope, covering Africa and the Americas, Asia, Europe, the Middle East, and Oceania.
 Upon completion, the collection will contain 1,000 hours of streaming video that offers access to more than 1,750 important, critically acclaimed documentaries from filmmakers worldwide.

-World News Digest, formerly known as Facts On File, provides summaries of world and domestic news stories 1940-present.
-It covers major political, social, and economic events, including elections, wars and conflicts, and government and civics information.
+Provides summaries of domestic and international news stories 1940-present.
+Covers major political, social, and economic events, including elections, wars and conflicts, and government and civics information.
 Maps and charts are included, as are graphs, historic photographs, and story indexes by decade, country, and topic.

 Collection of streaming videos that features full runs of many of the key international newsreels produced during the first half of the twentieth century.